vodori/rsql-parser/readme.md

 We've written an RSQL grammar for Antlr4.
 We compile this grammar into a lexer, parser, and base visitor.
 We then extend the base visitor with hand-written code that builds the parsed AST into a function of one argument that returns a boolean indicating if the data matches the expression.
-The grammar is still needs battle nesting and may be missing support for certain edge cases around escape sequences, etc.
+The grammar still needs battle testing and may be missing support for certain edge cases.
+Please see the tests for examples of what is / isn't supported and expected behavior.

 ### Motivation

 RSQL is used internally as a predicate expression language within Vodori's Pepper Cloud product suite.
-We're creating a browser compatible version so that we can provide dynamic behavior on the browser but without asking the people doing configuration to learn a new expression language.
+We're creating a browser compatible version so that we can extend dynamic configurable behavior to the browser but without asking the people writing configuration to learn a new expression language.

 ### License